 At Painted Hills Natural Beef , our families have been ranching in Central Oregon, specifically Wheeler County, in the shadow of the state’s famed Painted Hills, for generations.
-Seven ranching families founded and became the first board of directors and members of Painted Hills Natural Beef some 20 years ago with the notion that beef could be better, could taste better.
+Seven ranching families founded and became the first board of directors and members of Painted Hills Natural Beef, over 25 years ago, with the notion that beef could be better, could taste better.
 They wanted to ensure the people who choose their beef could count on a consistent experience, from preparation to enjoyment, every time.

 Over the years a couple of the faces have changed but our goal remains the same; we are still family rancher owned-and-operated.
 While the times have changed, our methods of ranching the way nature intended have not.
 That means pasture raising our cattle without the use of added hormones and never given antibiotics.
 It means taking the time, care, and effort to do things right.
 It means for you a beef that’s as striking as the natural wonders it’s named after.

 meet our ranchers